 1) Access to Electricity

-One of the most basic challenges faced in bringing education to refugee camps is access to electricity.
+One of the most basic challenges faced in teaching in Refugee Camps is access to electricity.
 Some refugee camps face the challenge of acquiring electricity and even if they are wired with electric cables from local grids, electricity supply is hardly stable which means power cuts are commonplace.
 While humanitarian organisations have worked to use diesel generators to provide electricity, this solution is too expensive and pollutes the camp environment further.
 Renewable energy projects such as installing solar panels have been on the rise as a result.
 While cheaper and cleaner, solar panels have the limitation of not being able to provide electricity on dark, rainy days when sunlight does not come in, making it unstable depending on weather conditions.

 The greatest hindrance this has on education is lighting.
 Without cheaper, stable electricity, camps are pitch black at night and as such, any teaching and learning has to happen in the day.
 And even then, without lights in the classroom, learning takes place in dim lighting during the day too.
 This affects the quality of education received and these conditions may hinder young people’s ability to learn.
 Many students find it hard to keep up with school as they cannot do their homework at night, leading to many failing to complete their education.